avanderm/aws-cloudformation-macros/README.md

     version_name: V2
 ```

 Versions can be added and removed (if no CloudFormation stack needs it anymore).
-These versioned macros will be available under the convention `<macro_name>-<environment>-<version_name>`.
-Once a macro version is made it is static, unlike the `<macro_name>-<environment>` macro.
+These versioned macros will be available under the convention `<macro_name>-<version_name>`.
+Once a macro version is made it is static, unlike the `<macro_name>` macro.
 This will ensure that existing stacks relying on a versioned macro will not break due to code changes.